schwallie/CarND-SelfDrivingCar/README.md

 # Model

-I used the model that comma.ai open sourced, but I'm pretty sure the NVIDIA model (also contained in the repo) would work well.
+I used the model that comma.ai open sourced, but I'm pretty sure the NVIDIA model (also contained in the repo) would work well now that I've figured out augmentations better.

+![model][model]